giventofly/mybookmarks/README.md

 ## How does it?

-Using PHP to do the IO of a file then javascript to make the display and filter.
+Using PHP to do the IO of a file (serialize and "JSONifize") then use javascript to make the view and filter.

 ## Live Link